P-Ras/Algo-Trade-Basic/README.md

-# Algo-Trade-Basic
+# Trading Strategies for Self-financing Portfolios
 Basic Algorithmic Trading as part of Algorithmic trading coursework.

-The portfolio uses self-financing conditions without short-sellinng opportunities.
+The portfolio uses self-financing conditions without short-selling opportunities.

 The content covers the followings:
 - Gerate the synthetic financial time series.